A Whale of the Wild

 Published by Greenwillow Books, An Imprint of HarperCollins, 2020

-A Whale of the Wild is an illustrated middle grade novel about two orca siblings in the Pacific Northwest.
-It was a collaborative effort with New York Times bestselling author Rosanne Parry and involved an adventure exploring the Salish Sea together.
+A Whale of the Wild is a thoroughly illustrated middle grade novel about two orca siblings in the Salish Sea.
+Written by New York Times bestselling author Rosanne Parry, the collaboration began with an epic road trip, exploring the winding shoreline of the Pacific Northwest together.

 ★ “Parry creates a spellbinding, heart-stopping adventure for middle-grade readers—this time about a pod of orca whales and their plight in today’s Salish Sea. . . .
 Parry’s thorough research, observation, and creative writing combine to share the marvelous matriarchal familial world of orcas . . .
 Her descriptive narrative rises in intensity to match each new danger and resolves with a bittersweet yet hopeful finish. . . .
 Excellent.” -Booklist (starred review)

 “After a tsunami devastates their habitat in the Salish Sea, a young orca and her brother embark on a remarkable adventure. . . .
 Vega and Deneb tell their harrowing story, engaging young readers while educating them about the marine ecosystem. . . .
 A dramatic, educational, authentic whale of a tale.” -Kirkus Reviews

 "Vega is a young orca whale being trained by her mother to one day be the group’s Wayfinder . . .
 But when she and her young brother are separated from the pod . . .
 Vega must use her wayfinding skills to reunite them with their elders. . . .
 Parry weav[es] a great deal of information about orcas and their habits into the narrative.”